 This is a difficult question without just one answer because the field is very broad with many different employment options.

-We have looked at some of the top cities in North Carolina to determine which cities over the best pay for their law enforcement personnel.
+We have looked at some of the top cities in North Carolina to determine which cities offer the best pay for their law enforcement personnel.
 Here is the list of the top 10:

 - Greenville $59,184